I. MISSION STATEMENT

 The Rutgers University Archives serves as the final repository for the historical records of Rutgers, the State University of New Jersey.
 Its primary purpose is to document the history of the University and to provide source material for administrators, faculty, students, alumni, and other members of the Rutgers community, as well as scholars, authors, and other interested persons who seek to evaluate the impact of the University's activities on the history of American social, cultural, and intellectual development.
 The goals of the Rutgers University Archives are as follows:

 The University Archives staff attempts to collect as comprehensively as possible those records that have enduring value to documenting the history of Rutgers University, its programs, services, and members of its community.
-Through a systematic records management program, only those records which maintain historical, administrative, legal, and fiscal value are identified and retained permanently.
+Through a systematic records management program as well as the University Archivist’s appraisal expertise along with best practices for institutional archives administration , only those records which maintain historical, administrative, legal, and fiscal value are identified and retained permanently.

 The official records encompass those records or papers generated or received by the various administrative offices of Rutgers University in the conduct of its business and which are preserved for their enduring value.
-These records include among many different forms correspondence, reports, and financial records.
+These records can exist in any format including correspondence, reports, and financial records, among others.
 The University Archives also collects all publications, newsletters, or booklets distributed in the name of Rutgers, The State University including catalogs, special bulletins, yearbooks, student newspapers, University directories and faculty/staff rosters, faculty and administrative newsletters and publications, alumni publications, and ephemeral material.
-Audiovisual records documenting the development of the University such as photographs, negatives, slides, motion picture film, oral history interviews, audio and video tape, discs, and recordings are solicited as well as dissertations, theses, and scholarship program research papers of Rutgers students.
-Machine-readable data files generated for conducting University business will also be considered for permanent retention.
+Audiovisual records documenting the development of the University such as photographs, negatives, slides, motion picture film, oral history interviews, audio and video tape, discs, and recordings are solicited as well as scholarship program research papers of Rutgers students.
+Machine-readable data files (“electronic records”) generated for conducting University business is also considered for permanent retention.
 The Archives will maintain all security copies of microfilm produced by any vital records program.
 Maps, prints, and drawings documenting the physical growth and development of the University form an important part of the collection.
 The archives also retains artifacts relating to the history of Rutgers University.

 As an important part of its mission of documenting the internal life of the Rutgers University community and placing it in a broader societal context, the University Archives actively seeks to acquire, organize, and make available the personal and professional papers of the Rutgers University faculty.
 Rationale: Faculty papers offer insight into the history and operation of the University that otherwise may be lost by relying only on official administrative records.
 They reveal professional interests and opinions that frequently clarify matters mentioned in the official records of the central administration.
 Faculty papers document the academic life of the University and relate one's academic career to his or her total interests, thereby constituting an important record.
 Personal viewpoints expressed in private correspondence and documentation resulting from service on academic committees may provide a better basis for understanding the University than a much larger volume of official records from administrative offices.
 Without a broad range of faculty papers the formal official accounts of the University are often misleading.
 Criteria for Selection: The size of the Rutgers University faculty, and the available storage space and staff of the University Archives place limitations on the extent of collecting faculty papers.
 While attempting to acquire a broad range of personal papers, the Archives must be selective.
 The following criteria are applied when appraising and soliciting the personal and professional papers from the faculty: